About Country Doctor Nutritional Center

 Dan is the author of Your Personal Guide to the Ultimate Healing System – 18 Proven Steps to Achieve Optimum Health, which is a rewrite of Samuel Young’s 2003 book “By Appointment Only”

 In November 2018, Dan celebrates his Cheyenne-based practice’s 17th year.

-Craig has been an associate clinician with Country Doctor for 2 years.
-He also runs a successful practice in Loveland, Co.
-He is a truly dedicated healer and has been working with Dan for over 7 years to master the clinical aspects of Nutritional Therapy.
+Craig is an associate clinician with Country Doctor for over 12 years.
+He has truly mastered many clinical aspects of Nutritional Therapy.
 He is kind, compassionate and thorough in his approach to Evaluate each client need, Determine a course of action for them to follow and then Educate them so they experience healthy results by remaining with their program.

 As a Nutritional Consultant, she uses nutritional kinesiology to identify stressors on the nervous system that may be causing an imbalance in the body.
 By using our supplement lines to address these stressors as well as dietary changes, we begin to heal and make long term lifestyle changes.